How to Craft Compelling Environmental Narratives in College

 3. Personal Interest: Your interest in the topic plays a vital role in the energy and passion that you put into the narrative.
 If the issue matters to you personally, you’re more likely to engage with it deeply and present it in a compelling way.

-The personal connection or interest in the chosen topic also helps in maintaining motivation throughout the research and writing process.
+The personal connection or interest in the chosen topic also helps in maintaining motivation throughout the research and process.
 It can also help you connect better with your audience as your passion and understanding shine through your words.

 Researching Your Topic